NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 • And more…

-The lower back of the Chinook is a mesh design that increases the ventilation characteristics and helps to keep you cool, even on those scorching summer days out on the water!
+The lower back of the Chinook has a mesh design that increases ventilation and helps keep you cool, even on scorching summer days out on the water!

 Pockets, storage space, hook-up spots, and gear fitment locations are all primary features any kayak fisherman would look for in a PFD, and the Chinook does not disappoint in this department either.